oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

   }
 ]
 ```
-The same Record values are serialized using *compact* JSON data format (where the columns
+The same Record values are serialized using *compact* JSON data format (where the column
-are 1: name, 2: state, 3: latitude, 4: longitude) as:
+positions are 1: name, 2: state, 3: latitude, 4: longitude) as:
 ```json
 [
   ["St. Louis", "Missouri", "38.627003", "-90.199402"],